syndesisio/syndesis.io/content/docs/cli.md

 Use `syndesis release` for performing a release of Syndesis.
 A Syndesis release consists of:

-  - Maven artefacts of the backend and runtime services
+  - Maven artifacts of the backend and runtime services

   - Docker images pushed to Docker Hub